Skip to main content

 3. Restart Acrylic: After saving the configuration, restart the Acrylic service to apply the changes.

-4. Update Windows DNS Settings: Ensure that the Windows DNS settings point to the local Acrylic DNS service.
+4. Update Windows DNS Settings: Ensure that the Windows DNS settings of your network adapters point to the local Acrylic DNS service.

 Linux/macOS: Install and Configure dnsmasq